 Get More Details About Serenity House Detox & Recovery

-With Florida detox centers in West Palm Beach and Fort Lauderdale, Serenity House Detox prepares clients for the rigors of rehab and therapy.
+With Florida detox centers in West Palm Beach and Fort Lauderdale, Serenity House Detox Florida prepares clients for the rigors of rehab and therapy.
 In addition to heroin, we offer detox services for a variety of substances, including:

 - Alcohol detox program